11 money challenges to save more money all year round

 Right, it’s time to get down to business.
 Here are 11 of our most exciting challenges to get you started on your journey to financial well-being.
 Ready to put some extra cash in your wallet?
 Then let’s get to work!

-1. Coffee-NO-go
+Money challenge No 1.
+Coffee-NO-go

 Be honest with us, now … Are you a regular at your local coffee shop or bakery?
 Are you one of those people who can’t resist the combination of a fresh croissant and the aroma of a steaming hot take-away coffee?
 We thought you might be!
 Now, imagine what you could save if you could give up this daily ritual for just one month.
 If we assume that your delicious take-away breakfast sets you back something like 5 CHF a time, you could save 105 CHF in December alone – and that’s not including weekends.
 Quite a saving, isn’t it?
 Of course, you can do the same with other sundry expenses like cigarettes and sweets.
 And after all, it’s only for a month; you’ve got the rest of your life ahead of you!

-2. The inflation challenge
+Money challenge No 2.
+The inflation challenge

 What does inflation have to do with saving money, we hear you ask?
 Quite a lot, actually – at least, it does for this challenge.
 The idea is really simple.
 First, find out what the current rate of inflation is in Switzerland (at the time of writing, it’s 1.7%).
 Now add exactly the same percentage to every purchase you make, round it up to the nearest whole franc, and put it aside.
 At current rates, for every 250 CHF you spend, you’ll save 5 CHF.

-3. Cash stuffing with Yuh
+Money challenge No 3.
+Cash stuffing with Yuh

 Cash stuffing, also known as the «envelope method», is all the rage on social media at the moment, which was more than reason enough to put it on this list.
 The first thing you need to do is to get a full picture of your financial situation.
 Then, at the start of each month, you put your monthly budget into envelopes, with each envelope representing a different category of spending (for example, food shopping, car, house, presents, etc.).
 You can only spend what you put in the envelope, which means you can’t exceed your set budget.
 Then, when you «un-stuff» the envelopes at the end of the month, you can carry over what’s left into the next month, or use it for another of our money challenges.
 There is only one catch: you have to do it all in cash!
 However, if you have the Yuh app, you can stuff cash electronically by setting up your own saving projects from the «Save» page.
 You can use the automatic saving function in the app as an easy way to allocate the right amounts to the right projects every month.

-4. The 52-week challenge
+Money challenge No 4.
+The 52-week challenge

 This one works on the principle of doing a little bit more each week.
 Every week, you save one franc more than you did the week before; 1 CHF in the first week, 2 CHF in the second week, 3 CHF in the third week, and so on.
 Do it for a year, and you’ll have no less than (drum roll please …) 1378 CHF extra in your account.

-5. Eating out
+Money challenge No 5.
+Eating out

 From a financial point of view, meals out (or take-away lunches, for that matter) are just the same as your morning coffee (not to mention that tempting croissant): the more you can do without them, the more money you save.
 Let’s imagine you decide to take a packed lunch to work every day in December.
 There are 21 working days in December, and the average price of a lunch ranges from 13 CHF (for a sandwich and a soft drink) to perhaps 25 CHF for a set lunch with a drink at a local restaurant.
 That means that your packed lunch could put something between 273 CHF and 525 CHF into your savings account.
 Who’d have thought it?

-7. The throw of a dice
+Money challenge No 7.
+The throw of a dice

-Grab a standard die out of one of your old board games, and throw it.
+Grab a standard dice out of one of your old board games, and throw it.
 Then try to save the amount shown on the die every day.
 If you’re lucky enough to keep throwing sixes, you could end up with as much as 186 CHF in your pocket by the end of the month.

-8. The old-fashioned piggy bank
+Money challenge No 8.
+The old-fashioned piggy bank

 What’s that?
 Cash is king, you say?
 In that case, this challenge could be right on the money.
 Try using a jar (or even a proper piggy bank) for all your loose change up to a certain amount, say 5 CHF.
 At the end of the year, crack open the piggy bank and let us know how much you saved.
 And by the way, you can use any Swiss ATM to withdraw money from your Yuh account once a week, absolutely free of charge!

-9. No more impulse buys
+Money challenge No 9.
+No more impulse buys

 We weren’t born yesterday; we know how marketing works.
 We know that it’s not just in the run-up to Christmas that your wallet is exposed to the risks posed by (alleged) bargains and the temptation to impulse buy.
 Danger lurks around literally every corner (not to mention in e-mails and online advertising).
 We know you work hard and you don’t treat yourself to much, but next time you’re tempted, dig deep and resist, a least for a month.
 If, after 30 days, you still really want whatever it was that you fancied, then treat yourself.
 And if you don’t, the cash will be sitting pretty in your account.

-10. Baby, it’s cold (or hot) outside
+Money challenge No 10.
+Baby, it’s cold (or hot) outside

 It’s well known that the weather can affect our biological rhythms.
 What’s not so well known is that it can also affect our bank accounts.
 That’s why we came up with this challenge especially for weather-watchers.
 The idea is to put money aside according to the outside temperature, so that the mercury (or one of those newfangled weather apps, if you prefer) shows you how much to put away in your savings pot.
 If the temperature is 10 degrees, you save 10 CHF; if it’s 20 degrees, you put 20 CHF aside – you get the picture.
 Before you take on this challenge, think carefully about whether you want to do it every day or just once a week.
 Saving every day in a heatwave can become a bit of challenge, and if you happen to live in Lapland or Siberia (where temperatures can plummet to as low as –40), it could become an expensive business.
 Still, if it does, at least you can use all that money to buy yourself a proper winter coat …

-11. Round ‘em up like a boss
+Money challenge No 11.
+Round ‘em up like a boss

 Round all your everyday expenses up to the nearest franc, and save the extra change (for example, by putting it in a saving project on the Yuh app).
 That might not seem like the most exciting idea in the world, but first impressions can be deceptive: if you can save yourself 50 centimes a day, by the end of the year you’ll have accumulated 182.50 CHF.
 Not so boring now, is it?

-The bottom line
+Money challenges: the bottom line

 These money challenges are supposed to be like your favourite sport or hobby.
 They’re not meant to be a burden; they’re positive challenges that you can get something out of.
 Be careful not to overstretch yourself.
 Before you start, think carefully about your financial situation and what makes sense for your budget.
 Of course, there’s nothing to stop you changing your savings goals from month to month, or indeed from combining multiple challenges at the same time.
 The challenges are not about turning you into a gnarled, miserly money nerd; they’re supposed to help you work out how to plan your budget and put your finances on a more sustainable footing.
 Seeing your money grow should make you feel good and motivate you to keep going.